Photo by: Michael D-L Jordan/David Lorne Photographic

 How to Volunteer

 Trainings are usually held 8 to 10 times per year throughout the county.
-At the present due to the pandemic you may also receive training right away.
-Just give us a call!
+We schedule mutually convenient trainings at our office.
+Just give us a call.

 Respite Volunteers is receiving a record number of new requests for service.
 We believe this is in part due to the economic situation of elderly patients and their caregiving families in Shiawassee County.
 We do provide services to a higher percentage of elderly living alone than ever before.
 Additional volunteers are needed throughout the county, but especially in Owosso.